 (3) This information may be used in conjunction with handwritten or printed records of duty status for the previous 7 days.

-(4) Hours-of-service information must be made accessible to authorized Federal, State, or local safety assurance officials for their review without requiring the official to enter in or upon the CMV.
+(4) Hours-of-service information must be made accessible to authorized Federal, State, or local officials for their review without requiring the official to enter the CMV.
 The output record must conform to the file format specified in appendix A to this part.
+If the inspector feels that further investigation is warranted, upon the inspector’s request, a driver shall provide the inspector with a hard copy (hand-written or printed) of the hours-of-service information from the EOBR.
+The driver must certify that the information in the hard copy accurately reflects the requested EOBR hours-of-service record.

 Subcommittee Recommendation: